 B: The Beginning

 A vigilante goes rogue on the Cremona islands.
 The infamous “Killer B,” celebrated by some and hunted by others, takes justice into his own hands, armed with a sharp sword and superhuman ability.
 In order to arrest this outlaw, the Royal Investigation Service (R.I.S.) enlists the help of Keith Flick, a seasoned but quirky detective who was demoted to the Archives Department following a personal loss.
-As crimes in Cremona rise, from covert deaths of wrongdoers to sophisticated assassinations of famous people, it becomes evident that more than one person is to blame.
+As offenses in Cremona rise, from covert s of wrongdoers to sophisticated assassinations of famous people, it becomes evident that more than one person is to blame.

 Heaven’s Memo Pad